Healthy Chocolate Coffee Oatmeal

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.

-It’s no secret how much I love (and you love!) baked oatmeal.
-This Healthy Blueberry Baked Oatmeal and this Chocolate Peanut Butter Baked Oatmeal are two of the most popular recipes on my site.
+It’s no secret how much we (and you!) love baked oatmeal.
+Our Healthy Blueberry Baked Oatmeal and Chocolate Peanut Butter Baked Oatmeal are two of the most popular recipes on our site.

-If you’ve never made baked oatmeal – NOW is the time to try it!
+If you’ve never made a baked oatmeal recipe – NOW is the time to try it!
 It is seriously one of the best easy, healthy breakfasts you can make!

 - egg